 If the population continues to decline and leads to reduced demand for life insurance products, our life insurance business in Japan may scale down and our financial condition and results of operations may be materially and adversely affected.

-7. Competition in the Japanese financial services industry
+8. Competition in the Japanese financial service industry

 In addition, Japan Post Insurance enjoys competitive advantages in the Japanese insurance market due to its large existing customer base and nationwide network of post office branches.
 Japan Post Insurance remains subject to limitations on the type and amount of insurance coverage it may provide.
 If these limitations are eased or eliminated, upon Japan Post Holdings Co., Ltd. ceasing to hold 50% or more of the voting rights of Japan Post Insurance or otherwise, competition in Japan's life insurance market could further intensify.
 Under these circumstances, on March 29, 2016, we entered into a basic agreement with Japan Post Insurance to form a business alliance in certain areas with the aim to complement our expertise and further strengthen our business foundation.
 We also face competition from various cooperative associations such as the Japan Agricultural Cooperatives, the National Federation of Workers and Consumers Insurance Cooperatives and the Japanese Consumers' Co-operative Union, all of which offer competing life insurance products.